Yi Sanhae: Career

 When it became time to appoint an heir to the king, Yi decided to take the opportunity to regain dominance for the Easterners and take revenge for the purge of 1589.
-The consensus in court was that Prince Gwanghae would be best suited to become the Seja (Crown Prince), but Yi knew that Seonjo preferred Prince Sinseong.
-In 1591, when Jeong Chol, Ryu Seong Ryong, Yi Hae Su, Yi Seong Jung and others came to Yi discuss the matter of succession, he pretended to agree with the others and agreed to recommend Prince Gwanghae be made Seja to the King.
-Yi San Hae was very close with the Kim Gong Ryang, brother of Lady In, Prince Sinseongs mother and Concubine of Seonjo and informed him that Jeong Chol and the Westerners were trying harm the Lady and Prince Sinseong.
+The consensus in court was that Prince Gwanghae would be best suited to become the crown prince, but Yi knew that Seonjo preferred Prince Sinseong.
+In 1591, when Chŏng Ch'ŏl, Yu Sŏngnyong, Yi Haesu, Yi Sŏngjung and others came to Yi discuss the matter of succession, he pretended to agree with the others and agreed to recommend Prince Gwanghae be made crown prince to the King.
+Yi Sanhae was very close with the Kim Kongnyang, brother of Lady In, Prince Sinseong's mother and Concubine of Seonjo and informed him that Chŏng Ch'ŏl and the Westerners were trying harm the Lady and Prince Sinseong.
 Kim then informed his sister who went to the King weeping with the news.
 Then Yi led all of the ministers to Seonjo and asked him to name a successor.
-When the King asked the ministers who should become the Seja, Jeong Cheol and the Westerners recommended Prince Gwanghae while the Easterners Yi San Hae and Ryu Seong Ryong remained silent.
-This greatly angered Seonjo, who immediately dismissed Jeong Chol and the others who had agreed with him from their positions.
+When the King asked the ministers who should become the crown prince, Chŏng Ch'ŏl and the Westerners recommended Prince Gwanghae while the Easterners Yi Sanhae and Yu Sŏngnyong remained silent.
+This greatly angered Seonjo, who immediately dismissed Chŏng Ch'ŏl and the others who had agreed with him from their positions.

-A fracture emerged within the Easterners faction on how to deal with Jeong Cheol.
-The Northerners such as Jeon In Hong who were mostly students of Jo Sik who were the more aggressive wing of the Easterners had suffered greatly in Jeong Yeo Rib's Purge pushed for Jeong's execution and stronger persecution against the Westerners.
-Meanwhile, the more conservative Easterners led by Ryu Seong Ryong were mostly students of Yi Hwang and suffered less during the purge so just wanted to settle for exile.
-Yi San Hae was part of the Northerners and fearing that one day Jeong Chol would seek revenge, argued strongly for his execution.
+A fracture emerged within the Easterners faction on how to deal with Chŏng Ch'ŏl.
+The Northerners such as Chŏng Inhong who were mostly students of Cho Sik who were the more aggressive wing of the Easterners had suffered greatly in Chŏng Yŏrip's Purge pushed for Chŏng's execution and stronger persecution against the Westerners.
+Meanwhile, the more conservative Easterners led by Yu Sŏngnyong were mostly students of Yi Hwang and suffered less during the purge so just wanted to settle for exile.
+Yi Sanhae was part of the Northerners and fearing that one day Chŏng Ch'ŏl would seek revenge, argued strongly for his execution.